-A reverse mortgage lets you borrow based on the equity you have in your home.
-Instead of you paying the bank, the bank pays you, tax-free, with a series of payments that can include a partial lump sum of money, or through a line of credit.
+Reverse mortgages can be a good option for many homeowners.
+They let you borrow based on the equity in your home.
+Instead of paying the bank, the bank pays you — tax-free — with a series of payments via a partial lump sum of money or a line of credit.

 1. Sell and downsize

 It’s hard to let go of your home, but selling may give you more freedom.